getbubblenow/javicle/README.md

         "x": "source.width / 2",       // horizontal overlay position on main video. default is 0
         "y": "source.height / 2"       // vertical overlay position on main video. default is 0
       }
-    }
+    },
+    {
+      "operation": "ken-burns",        // name of the operation "creates": "ken1",               // asset it creates
+      "source": "img1",                // source image
+      "zoom": "1.3",                   // zoom level, from 1 to 10
+      "duration": "5",                 // how long the resulting video will be "start": "0",                    // when to start zooming, default is 0 "end": "duration",               // when to end zooming, default is duration "x": "source.width * 0.6",       // pan to this x-position "y": "source.height * 0.4",      // pan to this y-position "width": "1024",                 // width of output video "height": "768"                  // height of output video }
   ]
 }